Riding with a drinking driver is unsafe. In a recent year, 378 young people age 15-20 were killed while riding with drinking drivers.1

 These findings suggest that social norms clarification (social norms marketing) programs could greatly reduce this proportion even more.
 That would result in even fewer unnecessary deaths and injuries.

 In addition, social norms programs can cost virtually nothing.
-Consequently, high schools throughout the country can easily implement them.
+So high schools throughout the country can easily implement them.

 1. MADD website.